ZevUhuru/ZevUhuru/README.md

 <!-- A born and raised NYC dev from Queens, I recently moved to Miami, FL with my wife and 1 year old daughter to escape the cold winters but am now missing out on all of the great NYC food options :(, it's okay, the doordash bill is now manageable and my wife is an excellent chef!! :p -->

-I build web applications that provide REAL value using a range of technologies: React, NodeJS, and Django/Django Rest Framework.
+I build web applications that provide REAL value using JS and Python.

 ## Projects